ivanearisty/obsidian/Lab 3 Summary.md

   - ns
 ---
 # Proof of Lab Completion: ARP Cache Poisoning and MITM Attacks

-This was compiled from some of the notes that I took while doing the lab, and relating them to submission 2.
+This was compiled from some of the notes that I took while doing the lab and relating them to submission 2.
+My notes are publicly available and always accessible on my [Github](https://github.com/ivanearisty/obsidian/tree/master ).
 ## Q1.1 ARP Cache Poisoning (using ARP request)
 We want to poison Host A's ARP cache so that it incorrectly maps Host B's IP address (`10.9.0.6`) to Host M's MAC address (`02:42:0a:09:00:69`).